 This recruitment is open until filled.
 Applications are being screened on a routine basis and forwarded to the hiring authority for their review.
 POSITION INFORMATION

 The Community Development Resource Agency

-has an immediate need to fill two (2) journey level, permanent Building Services Division vacancies.
-One (1) position will be assigned to Building Inspection and one (1) will be assigned to Plan Check.
-Both positions will work out of the Auburn office.
+has an immediate need to fill one (1) journey level, permanent Building Services Division vacancy.
+The position will be assigned to Plan Check.
+This position will work out of the Auburn office.
 The Community Development Resource Agency (CDRA) regulates land use and development in the unincorporated area of Placer County.